oleg-agapov/data-engineering-book/book/2-beginner-path/2-2-sql-for-beginners/sql-1.md

 As you can see, you can easily mix `GROUP BY` and `WHERE` statements to achieve more precise information.

-Pay attention to the _order of statement_:
+Pay attention to the _order of statements_:

 1. `SELECT` is always first
 2. then `FROM`